A short, clear fundraising message to connect with donors’ hearts is crucial to raising funds and gathering support.

 Mark Twain, the great American writer, knew this.
 In fact, he said “If you want me to give you a two-hour presentation, I’m ready today.
 If you want a 5-minute speech, I’ll need two weeks to prepare.”

-How much time are you currently spending preparing the words you share with donors and prospects?
+How much time are you currently spending preparing the fundraising message you share with donors and prospects?

-If you’re like most people, you aren’t spending any time at all.
+If you’re like most people, you aren’t spending much time at all.
 You’re using whatever pops you’re your head at the moment.

 If you’re lucky, it resonates with your audience.
 If not, you’re boring them to tears.